RaphiMC/ImmediatelyFast/README.md

 ## Optimizations

-ImmediatelyFast generally optimizes all immediate mode rendering by using a custom buffer implementation which batches draw calls.
+ImmediatelyFast generally optimizes all immediate mode rendering by using a custom buffer implementation which batches draw calls and uploads data to the GPU in a more efficient way.
 The following parts of the immediate mode rendering code are optimized:

 - Entities
-- Block entities (Especially signs)
+- Block entities
 - Particles
-- Text rendering (Especially with high-res font texture packs)
+- Text rendering
 - GUI/HUD
 - Immediate mode rendering of other mods (ImmersivePortals benefits a lot from this)